EHRI/ehri-rest/README.md

   # curl localhost:7474/db/data/
   should mention the EhriNeo4jPlugin

+Also build and copy the extension jar: ehri-extension-0.0.1-SNAPSHOT.jar

 NOTES
 the plugin now depends on ehri-data-frames; therefore you need to copy the ehri-data-frames-0.1-SNAPSHOT.jar into the